Haroon Bilour: Career

-Attacks by TTP
+Attacks by Tehreek-i-Taliban Pakistan

 Awami National Party (ANP) was the main target in General Election 2013, and hundreds of party supporters were killed.
 Several months ahead of the election, Bilour's father was killed by a suicide bomber while he was moving towards his home after attending a party meeting in Peshawar.
 Tehreek-i-Taliban Pakistan (TTP) claimed responsibility for the attack.

 Bilour survived two suicide attacks targeted at him.
 In April 2013, a suicide attack claimed by TTP on an ANP election rally that targeted Bilour and his uncle killed 18 other people.
 However, Haroon Bilour was not present at the rally.

 Haroon Bilour's uncle MNA Ghulam Bilour was attacked by bomb in 2013, as his SUV pulled up to a Peshawar guesthouse for a rally.
 Haroon Bilour was headed to the site, but stopped his car about 100 feet away to chat with a friend.
 Supporters pulled his uncle out of the car seconds before it caught fire.

 Fearing a low election turnout because of the attacks on the ANP, Bilour said that the Election Commission of Pakistan "should ensure that security is provided for voters so they can cast their ballot without fear".

 In 2017, Bilour said that he was "proud of the sacrifices the people, police and armed forces have rendered for the cause of peace".

-Death
+Personal life and death

+Bilour was married to Samar Haroon Bilour, the daughter of former minister of Sindh, Irfanullah Khan Marwat, and grand daughter of former President of Pakistan, late Ghulam Ishaq Khan.

 Bilour and 21 others were killed in a suicide bombing by Tehrik-i-Taliban Pakistan, a terrorist group in Khyber Pakhtunkhwa, during his campaign rally in Peshawar for the 2018 Khyber Pakhtunkhwa provincial election.

 On late night 10 July 2018, Haroon Bilour arrived at Yakatoot area in Peshawar where ANP workers had gathered for a corner meeting.
 As his vehicle arrived, a loud explosion occurred.
 Bilour suffered serious injuries and was shifted to hospital where he succumbed to his wounds.

 Bilour's body was shifted to his residence at Bilour House.
 ANP supporters gathered outside his residence and shouted slogans against government for his "failure to provide security".
+Haroon Bilour's son Danyal was 20 at the time of Haroon's death.
+Thousands of people from different walks of life attended the funeral of Bilour in Peshawar.
+According to a senior police officer, about 30,000 people attended the funeral of slain ANP leader.
+Over 500 police personnel were deployed for funeral security of slain leader and bomb disposal squad was also called to clear the route from Bilour's house to the funeral ground.